 Defective shock absorbers, misaligned axle geometry, sporty or over-cautious driving style.

-faster usability, more frequent tire changes and the associated additional costs.
+Shorter lifespan, more frequent tyre changes and the associated additional costs.

-Discover a sawtooth shape on your tyre, clarify the cause and the further procedure with your specialist workshop
+If you discover a sawtooth shape on your tyre, clarify the cause and the further procedure with your specialist workshop.

 Uniform wear all around in the middle of the tread.

 Too much pressure, therefore mainly the depressed center of the tyre touches the road or exceeds the permitted maximum speed of the tyre.

 More frequent tyre changes and associated additional costs.

 The best thing to do is to ask your specialist workshop - and check the correct tyre pressure regularly.